TheGoodlike13/liberty_or_death/README.md

 Also, as an aside, this is but one of [many](https://www.youtube.com/watch?v=QyhNaY5O468) attempts by the same guy to explain it.
 It really is that ridiculous, isn't it.

+Let's start off by creating "an account" in LDAP, whatever that means.
+[#slap_account](#slap_account) seems like a guide, but immediately it asks me to create gibberish-ridden files.
+If I create an account, but have no idea if I did it properly, that's useless.
+I'll have to use [#slap_intro](#slap_intro) to try to decode what in the fuck is going on here.

+Now, let's set aside 'LDIF', as I cannot see any mention of it in the intro.
+I can however decode this: 'dn: uid=adam,ou=users,dc=tgs,dc=com' Supposedly that's what passes for a username in LDAP system.
+Gloriously fucked.
+Well, this 'adam' is kind of the real username, and the rest of the values are something like an inverted directory?
+Soooo '/com/tgs/users/adam' is a good approximation.
+Of course, they're using something more like a "readable" URL format, so maybe 'adam.users.tgs.com' is closer to what they were going for.
+But nobody (sane) would create APIs like that either. 'tgs.com/users/adam' is the sane(r) version of such an idea.

+Give the examples that [#slap_intro](#slap_intro) provides, I think it's safe to assume that the 'dc=', 'ou=' and 'uid=' are just made up.
+Well, they *do* stand for something specific, but I have to assume they are just 'conventions' decided by some grand long forgotten architect of this system.

+On the other hand, looking at the [RFC](https://www.rfc-editor.org/rfc/rfc4514.txt), it says these are X.500 attribute types.
+That still doesn't necessarily mean that they aren't "made up", just that perhaps they were "made up" at the X.500 level.

+For reference, when I say "made up", I mean that I could replace references to them in all configurations and everything would continue working.
+I would consider this to be **CRITICAL INFORMATION** that **SHOULD BE INCLUDED UP FRONT AND CENTER** but alas, unless I'm willing to dig through cryptic RFC bullshit, I won't know.
+And at this point the only interaction I want to have with RFC is through my shotgun, which I do not yet have.
+It's a blocker, so no can do.
+Let's wait for the next release.

+So how in the bloody hell should I know how to adapt this username idiom to my LDAP case?
+Looking back, we already have a user 'dc=goodlike,dc=eu,dc=local', so perhaps we can prefix some random bullshit and it would work.
+Let's go with this:
+'uid=eve,ou=users,dc=goodlike,dc=eu,dc=local'

+Next we have a list of 'objectClass'.
+According to the [#slap_intro](#slap_intro), it defines what attributes are required for the entry.
+So basically it's like a JAVA interface.
+Nice.
+This gives a little more insight on what exactly we're doing here.

+It seems like LDAP is just a weird and convoluted database along the lines of [elasticsearch](https://www.elastic.co/).
+I use this as an example because I have (some minor) experience with it.
+All that is associated with the 'username' is a map of keys & values, which can be explicitly defined by this 'objectClass', of which there can be multiple.
+The obvious followup question is, what the hell does this have to do with authentication???
+Usually data (such as pairs or keys & values) is something you authenticate *for*, not *with*.
+Either some shit is seriously fucked, or we're off to one of the greatest tangents YET.